 Parties may also seek review by the CPUC through existing procedures specified in the CPUC Rules of Practice and Procedure for formal and expedited dispute resolution, although a good faith effort should be made to use the foregoing procedure first.

 This page is intentionally left blank.

-Table 4.5-1 Mitigation Monitoring and Reporting Program
+Table 4.5-1 Mitigation Monitoring a and Reporting g Program